Our Firm Edward M. Robbins, Jr.

-Practice: Representation includes Federal and California civil tax and criminal tax litigation together with civil tax and criminal tax controversy matters before the Internal Revenue Service, the California Franchise Tax Board, the California State Board of Equalization, California Employment Development Department and various state taxing authorities of individuals, business enterprises, partnerships, limited liability companies, and corporations.
+Representation currently includes Federal and California civil tax and criminal tax litigation together with civil tax and criminal tax controversy administrative matters before the Internal Revenue Service, the California Franchise Tax Board, the California State Board of Equalization, California Employment Development Department and various state taxing authorities of individuals, business enterprises, partnerships, limited liability companies, and corporations.
 Representation also includes individuals and organizations involved as targets, subjects, or witnesses in Federal and California criminal investigations and related grand jury and pre-trial proceedings, trials and appeals.
 In the world of civil tax and criminal tax investigations, Mr. Robbins has truly touched every conceivable issue during his lengthy and successful career.

-• Law Enforcement Award, Internal Revenue Service, Criminal Investigation, Los Angeles
+- Law Enforcement Award, Internal Revenue Service, Criminal Investigation, Los Angeles Field Office, 2001

-• Certified Specialist, Taxation Law, The State Bar of California, Board of Legal Specialization
+- Certified Specialist, Taxation Law, The State Bar of California, Board of Legal Specialization Professional Background

 As Chief of the Tax Division, Central District of California’s United States Attorney’s Office, Edward M. Robbins, Jr., handled a full caseload specializing in complex civil and criminal tax litigation.
 In addition to his litigation duties he was responsible for the management and coordination of the Tax Division’s tax cases and supervised the Special AUSA’s in bankruptcy matters and worked with the Assistant Attorney General (Tax) to develop and ensure uniform national tax policy.